Buddhist philosophy: Tibetan Buddhist philosophy

-Tibetan Buddhist philosophy is mainly a continuation and refinement of the Indian traditions of Madhyamaka, Yogacara and the Dignaga-Dharmakīrti school of epistemology or "reliable cognition" (Sanskrit: pramana, Tib. tshad ma).
+Tibetan Buddhist philosophy is mainly a continuation and refinement of the Indian Mahayana philosophical traditions.
 The initial efforts of Śāntarakṣita and Kamalaśīla brought their eclectic scholarly tradition to Tibet.
-Other influences include Buddhist Tantras and the Buddha nature texts.

 The initial work of early Tibetan Buddhist philosophers was in the translation of classical Indian philosophical treatises and the writing of commentaries.
 This initial period is from the 8th to the 10th century.
-Early Tibetan commentator philosophers were heavily influenced by the work of Dharmakirti and these include Ngok Loden Sherab (1059-1109) and Chaba Chökyi Senge (1182-1251).
+Early Tibetan commentator-philosophers were heavily influenced by the work of Dharmakirti and these include Ngok Loden Sherab (1059–1109) and Chaba Chökyi Senge (1182–1251).
 Their works are now lost.

 The 12th and 13th centuries saw the translation of the works of Chandrakirti, the promulgation of his views in Tibet by scholars such as Patsab Nyima Drakpa, Kanakavarman and Jayananda (12th century) and the development of the Tibetan debate between the prasangika and svatantrika views which continues to this day among Tibetan Buddhist schools.
 The main disagreement between these views is the use of reasoned argument.
-For Śāntarakṣita, Kamalaśīla and their defenders, reason is useful in establishing arguments that lead one to a correct understanding of emptiness, then, through the use of meditation, one can reach non-conceptual gnosis that does not rely on reason.
-For Chandrakirti, however, this is wrong, because meditation on emptiness cannot possibly involve any object.
-Reason's role here is to negate any essence or essentialist views, and then eventually negate itself along with any conceptual proliferation (prapañca).
+For Śāntarakṣita's school, reason is useful in establishing arguments that lead one to a correct understanding of emptiness.
+Then, through the use of meditation, one can reach non-conceptual gnosis that does not rely on reason.
+However, Chandrakirti rejects this idea, because meditation on emptiness cannot possibly involve any object.
+Reason's role for him is purely negative.
+Reason is used to negate any essentialist view, and then eventually reason must also negate itself, along with any conceptual proliferation (prapañca).

 Another very influential figure from this early period is Mabja Jangchub Tsöndrü (d.
 1185), who wrote an important commentary on Nagarjuna's Mūlamadhyamakakārikā.
 Mabja was studied under the Dharmakirtian Chaba and also the Candrakirti scholar Patsab.
-His work shows an attempt to steer a middle course between their views, he affirms the conventional usefulness of Buddhist pramāṇa, but also accepts Candrakirti's prasangika views.
+His work shows an attempt to steer a middle course between their views, he affirms the conventional usefulness of pramāṇa epistemology, but also accepts Candrakirti's prasangika views.
 Mabja's Madhyamaka scholarship was very influential on later Tibetan Madhyamikas such as Longchenpa, Tsongkhapa, Gorampa, and Mikyö Dorje.

 There are various Tibetan Buddhist schools or monastic orders.
 According to Georges B.J.
 Dreyfus, within Tibetan thought, the Sakya school holds a mostly anti-realist philosophical position (which sees saṁvṛtisatya / conventional truth as an illusion), while the Gelug school tends to defend a form of realism (which accepts that conventional truth is in some sense real and true, yet dependently originated).
 The Kagyu and Nyingma schools also tend to follow Sakya anti-realism (with some differences).

 Shentong and Buddha nature

 The 14th century saw increasing interest in the Buddha nature texts and doctrines.
-This can be seen in the work of the third Kagyu Karmapa Rangjung Dorje (1284-1339), especially his treatise "Profound Inner Meaning".
+This can be seen in the work of the third Kagyu Karmapa Rangjung Dorje (1284–1339), especially his treatise "Profound Inner Meaning".
 This treatise describes ultimate nature or suchness as Buddha nature which is the basis for nirvana and samsara, radiant in nature and empty in essence, surpassing thought.